 After college I lived for a year in Kyoto, Japan and taught English.
-I felt deeply peaceful living amongst the ceremonial sacredness that wove through daily Japanese life: the precise making of sushi rice, the beautiful presentation of food on a plate, the age-old tea ceremony, Shinto shrines on street corners, the lighting of incense at one of the numerous Buddhist temples throughout the city.
-In Japan I read another life-changing book, The Turning Point, by Fritjof Capra.
-I felt an urge to discover my life’s work, which I intuitively sensed would be in alignment with what Capra described as a new paradigm of holistic health and well-being.
+I felt deeply peaceful living amongst the ceremonial sacredness that wove through daily Japanese life: the precise making of sushi rice, the beautiful presentation of food on a plate, the age-old tea ceremony, Shinto shrines on street corners, and the lighting of incense at one of the numerous Buddhist temples throughout the city.

 After returning to the States, I was given a book about acupuncture and was surprised to discover that the practice of this ancient healing art, which originated in China, felt deeply resonant with what I had been seeking.
 Becoming an acupuncturist seemed bizarre, so I decided to think about it while interning for the summer on a small farm in Maine.
 While there, I came across another seminal book, this one by a woman who called herself Peace Pilgrim.
 Peace Pilgrim left her job in Philadelphia and spent years walking alone across North America with no possessions save the clothing on her body, handing out pamphlets about creating peace.
 I was deeply struck by her teaching that peace in the world can only be attained when people achieve inner peace, and that our most difficult hurdles are our relationships with family.
 I dedicated myself to seeking inner peace and to support others in doing so.

-In the ensuing months, the pull towards acupuncture school persisted.
-I decided to follow that pull and began my studies at The Traditional Acupuncture Institute (TAI) in Maryland the following spring, when I was 26.
-I was thrilled to finally find my tribe in an atmosphere of self-inquiry, emotional intelligence, and devotion to healing and personal growth for ourselves and our future patients.
+In the ensuing months, the pull towards acupuncture school persisted, and I began my studies at The Traditional Acupuncture Institute (TAI) in Maryland the following spring.
+I was thrilled to find my tribe in an atmosphere of self-inquiry, emotional intelligence, and devotion to healing and personal growth.

 The acupuncture master’s degree program was the greatest challenge I had yet undertaken.
-For two and a half years straight.
-I was asked to explore ever deeper levels of my being in order to become a healing practitioner of the highest order.
-One of my fellow students used to say that TAI was a school of philosophy with a “front” of acupuncture.
-We learned the skills and knowledge base of acupuncture and Chinese medicine, but our true focus was helping people evolve into their best selves, body, mind and spirit.
+For an intense two and a half years, I was asked to explore ever deeper levels of my being in order to be able to help others.
+We were taught the skills and knowledge base of acupuncture and Chinese medicine, but our true focus was helping people evolve into their best selves, body, mind and spirit.

 As I regularly heard my patients and friends relating struggles with their partners and children, I started feeling called to help other families connect in the ways that seemed to work in my household.
 I completed several trainings in mediation, especially resonating with the one based on Nonviolent Communication principles.
 I integrated this work into my practice.

-I now work wholeheartedly with people who are ready to dedicate themselves to shining the light on their inner landscape of thoughts, feelings, needs, and dreams, healing emotional wounds, and giving themselves permission to create the life they are yearning for.
+I now weave together the strands of my passions to support others in freeing themselves from old patterns and emotional baggage that keep them from living their most nourishing, inspired, peaceful, satisfying lives.
+I work wholeheartedly with people who are ready to dedicate themselves to shining the light on their inner landscape of thoughts, feelings, needs, and dreams, to heal emotional wounds, and give themselves permission to create the life they are yearning for.
 I still maintain a small acupuncture practice in Chatham and work virtually with people through online programs, retreats, wellness consulting and holistic life coaching.